 Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with the Omoto Kyo and Onisaburi Deguchi.

 Aikido focuses on harmony and non-resistance.
-You can fast-track your skills with the Aikido Success Blueprint a gold-mine of knowledge!
+You can fast-track your skills with the Aikido Success Blueprint an absolute gold-mine of knowledge!

 He first visited the United States in 1964 to perform an aikido demo in New York.
 Although the New York Aikikai was founded in 1961 by Yasuo Ohara, Yamada assumed control because of his higher rank.